andre-urbani/project-1/README.md

 For both the bullet hitting an alien, and a bomb landing on the player, I used an if statement within a for loop to detect if the bomb/player bullet/alien index on the grid matched, or contained the same index for the aliens array, then remove a life or add 25 points.

-With the collision of the bullet and alien there was a further function required, that being the destruction/removal of the hit alien from the game-board.
+With the collision of the bullet and alien there was a further function required, that being the destruction/removal of the hit alien from the grid.
 For this I used splice on the alien array to remove the specified alien.

 Hit detection code for player bullet hitting alien is shown below.